dblock/code.dblock.org/_posts/2011/2011-03-30-a-rake-task-for-copying-data-between-amazon-s3-buckets.markdown

 end
 {% endhighlight %}

 The last issue is object permissions.
-Files copied via S3Interface don’t have their ACLs copied.
+Files copied via S3Interface don't have their ACLs copied.
 In our case we want the newly created files to be public.
 I started by writing a task to copy permissions from the bucket itself.

 {% highlight ruby %}
 desc "Apply bucket's ACLs on all keys in it."